Ericsson/ecchronos/README.md

 ## Deployment

-For deployment on a live system read [SETUP.md](SETUP.md) for details on how to setup your system to enable ecChronos to run.
+For deployment on a running system read [SETUP.md](docs/SETUP.md) for details on how to setup your system to enable ecChronos to run.

 ## Built with